bridgecrewio/checkov/docs/5. Contribution/New Check.md

 `checkov/terraform/checks/resource/base_check.py`.
 The resource check needs to implement it's base check's abstract method named
 `scan_resource_conf`, which accepts as an input a dictionary of all the key-valued resource attributes, and outputs a `CheckResult`.

-For a full implementation example of a check, refer to [Policies documentation](../1.Introduction/Policies.md).
+For a full implementation example of a check, please refer the [Policies documentation](../1.Introduction/Policies.md).

 ## Testing